-Our ability to attract, develop and retain talented executives, managers and employees is critical to our success tain key technical employees.
+Our ability to attract, develop and retain talented employees, including executives and other key managers, is important to our business.
+The experience and industry contacts of our management team and other key personnel significantly benefit us, and we need expertise like theirs to carry out our business strategies and plans.
+We also rely on the specialized knowledge and experience of certain key technical employees.
 The loss of these key officers and employees, or the failure to attract and develop talented new executives, managers and employees, could have a materially adverse effect on our business.
 Effective succession planning is also important to our long-term success, and failure to ensure effective transfer of knowledge and smooth transitions involving key officers and employees could hinder our strategic planning and execution.